 “When you reach a certain age, there are very few opportunities for children with developmental disabilities to be engaged in activities that they might like,” said Jennifer Tucker, a member of the physical therapy faculty and board-certified pediatric clinical specialist.
 “This event really exposes the children to activities designed just for them.”

 It’s the second year for the event, which was created and organized by doctoral students in UCF’s Physical Therapy program.
 Under the theme “Let’s Ignite!
-Building Better Bodies,” children ages 5 to 18 will have the chance to warm up with UCF mascot Knightro, play games and have fun.
+Building Better Bodies,” children ages 5 to 18 will have the chance to warm up with UCF’s very own Knightro, play games and have fun.

-There will be activity stations for soccer, throwing, basketball, an obstacle course, and other fun stuff, including face-painting, sidewalk chalk and a parachute canopy.
+There will be activity stations for soccer, throwing, basketball, an obstacle course, and other fun activities, including face-painting, sidewalk chalk and a parachute canopy.

 Each child will be paired with a buddy – a physical therapy doctoral student – who will tailor games and activities based on the child’s abilities.
 A wheelchair-bound child, for instance, can play soccer with a bigger ball.